 The Club aims to maintain breakeven underwriting over the medium term by calling sufficient premium to cover claims and expenses incurred.
 Following several years of premium reductions across the market, rates across the sector have recovered over the past couple of years through general increases broadly applied across the market.

-The GAAP combined ratio of 106.6% reported this year represents a slight deterioration over last year's result but is in line with the Club's financial forecast.
+The GAAP combined ratio of 116% reported this year is higher than the Club's financial forecast, driven by one of the worst years for market large loss volatility.